Layer Cake (film): Plot

 XXXX assassinates Jimmy at his home, but later finds that his accountant, an associate of Jimmy's, has vanished along with XXXX's money.
 Confronted by Gene and Morty, he shares the evidence of Jimmy's betrayal, and the pair acknowledge him as the new acting boss.
 Gene shows them the corpse of the Duke, who was killed by one of his men when Slasher threatened to go to the police if Jimmy did not help them out of their situation.
-XXXX hires a hitman to ambush and kill Dragan, but Dragan kills the hitman first and makes XXXX promise to recover the pills.
+XXXX hires hitman Lucky, an associate of Trevor and Shanks, to ambush and kill Dragan, but Dragan kills Lucky first and makes XXXX promise to recover the pills.

 Sidney brings XXXX to Duke's old hideout, and, as he tries to bargain with Gazza for the pills, the police arrive.
 XXXX and the Duke's gang barely escape the raid, while Dragan watches from afar as the pills are confiscated.
 However, it turns out that XXXX arranged for the raid, with Cody and Tiptoes posing as officers to secure the pills.
 XXXX delivers the Duke's severed head to Dragan as a peace offering; satisfied, Dragan reports to the Serbians that the police have seized the drugs.
 The Serbians accept the loss, which is revealed to be a small amount in comparison to their overall manufacturing capacity.

 When XXXX and his crew arrive at Eddie's warehouse to sell the pills as arranged, Eddie's henchmen relieve them of the drugs at gunpoint, and Eddie welcomes him to the "layer cake" of criminal hierarchy.
 Having anticipated this double-cross, XXXX arranges Trevor and Shanks to gun down Eddie's men in an armed robbery, take the drugs, and sell them via Dizzy so he can settle his accounts.
 The gang assembles for lunch at the Stoke Park Country Club, honouring their new boss, but XXXX declines their offer of leadership and follows up on his initial plan to retire.
 With Tammy on his arm, he leaves the club, but is shot by a jilted yet apologetic Sidney.
 He collapses, bleeding out on the steps.

 Production

 Filming began in June 2003.
 Queen's Gate Mews in South Kensington, London, was used as the filming location for the home of Daniel Craig's main character.
+Location shooting also took place in Amsterdam.